Asian Film Festival Committee

 Rules & Terms

-This is the first Asian Film Festival organized by the Asian Film Festival Committee and American International Chamber of Commerce, it will also look back at the best Asian films and Asian American films, outstanding Asian filmmaker, actors, screenwriters, producers, etc.
+The Golden Diamond Awards of Asian Film Festival organized by the Asian Film Festival Committee, It will also look back at the best Asian films and global films, outstanding producers, directors, actors and actresses, screenwriters, etc.

 What are the submission categories and how do I choose the right tone for my film?